 This module will:

-Core modules in Year 2 introduce new techniques and concepts, and give you a chance to use complex models for data analysis and operations research.
-You'll also choose one option module, which will give you a deeper understanding of how businesses operate.
+Your modules in Year 2 introduce new techniques and concepts, and give you a chance to use complex models for data analysis and operations research.
+You'll gain a deeper understanding of how businesses operate.

 Your year in industry will give you the opportunity to apply your academic learning to a real-life business.